 What are we looking for in all of these sites?

-When we look at your competitor’s sites, we are trying to make an assessment of how they make us feel, as well as whether or not they achieve their objective of making a client want to contact them.
+When we look at your competitor’s sites, we are trying to assess how they make us feel, and whether or not they achieve their objective of making a client want to contact them.

-- Make an assessment of how your competitors are currently presenting themselves to their customers.
+- Assess how your competitors are currently presenting themselves to their customers.
 Check out their site design, the language they use, how deep they go in terms of content, the colours they use, what topics they cover, how current is the information and the photos they have selected.

 - Determine how easy it is for customers to buy/contact them.